fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Inputs for the _Adaptive Load Scheduler_ component.
+Input ports for the _Adaptive Load Scheduler_ component.

 <dl>
 <dt>enabled</dt>